Uppingham School: History

 Ernest William Hornung was at the school in the 1880s; he wrote several novels but his fame rests upon his creation of the character A. J. Raffles.

 During this period the school continued to grow, with numbers reaching well over 400.
 These years saw the formation in 1889 of the Combined Cadet Force; the creation in 1890 of the first school orchestra; in 1896 the re-introduction of hockey; and the adoption of rugby football, with the first match being against Rugby.
 Uppingham pupils still take part in all these activities today.

-The buildings of the school also continued to grow with the construction of the tower block, through which one still enters the school, and the combined gymnasium and concert hall, which in 1972 was converted into the school theatre.
+The buildings of the school continued to grow with the construction of the tower block, through which one still enters the school, and the combined gymnasium and concert hall, which in 1972 was converted into the school theatre.

-Uppingham School had been attended by three out of the four First-World-War victims Vera Brittain included as her correspondents in her much-praised Letters from a Lost Generation.

 Throughout the Second World War the buildings of Kingswood School in Bath were used by the Admiralty for strategic planning.
 During that time Kingswood School lodged with Uppingham School sharing Uppingham's resources.

-Pupils have continued to go on to later fame – Patrick Abercrombie, pioneer town planner; Sir Malcolm Campbell, motor racer; James Elroy Flecker, poet and playwright: CRW Nevinson, official war artist in both world wars; WH Pratt (Boris Karloff), film actor; E.J.
-Moeran, composer; Lt General Sir Brian Horrocks, Commander of the XXX Corps under Montgomery, and later a TV lecturer on battles and war; and Percy Chapman, captain of the England cricket team 1926–30, who won the Ashes.
+Pupils have continued to go on to later fame – Patrick Abercrombie, pioneer town planner; Sir Malcolm Campbell, motor racer; James Elroy Flecker, poet and playwright: C. R. W. Nevinson, official war artist in both world wars; W. H. Pratt (Boris Karloff), film actor; E. J. Moeran, composer; Lt General Sir Brian Horrocks, Commander of the XXX Corps under Montgomery, and later a TV lecturer on battles and war; and Percy Chapman, captain of the England cricket team 1926–30, who won the Ashes.

 The growth of the school continued with numbers of well over 600 pupils being reached in the 1960s.
 In 1973 the first girl attended Uppingham, as a day-girl; with a few more added in 1974.
 Then in 1975 the first sixth form girls' house, Fairfield, was opened, with its full complement of 50 girls achieved by 1976.
 This venture proved so successful that in 1986 a second girls' house, Johnson's, was opened; and in 1994 the Lodge House (formerly a boys' house) was converted into the third girls' house.
 In 2001 the first 13-year-old girls entered the school, with the opening of a new house, Samworths', the first house for girls aged 13–18; followed in 2002 by the conversion of Fairfield into a second house for 13–18-year-old girls and another new house, New House, opened in 2004.
 Johnson's was converted to a 13–18 girls' house in 2011 with an extension and significant internal reconstruction.